tommaso-martini/sm.drydowns.models/README.md

 library(sm.drydowns.models)
 ```

-Once the repository is public, you can install directly from GitHub:
+Or you can install directly from GitHub:

 ```r
 devtools::install_github("tommasomartini/sm.drydowns.models")